 Now.
-I have read some other reviews on it, and some people have done some drop testing, and some people have dropped it on a rock and damaged the turret, and it had an effect on the point of impact.
+I have read some other reviews on it, some people have done some drop testing, and some people have dropped it on a rock and damaged the turret, and it affected the point of impact.

 However, if you didn’t drop it on anything, other than a rock or from to high, it may hold up.

 Now I have seen where some durability testing cracks the glass and issues like that.